hallonmunken/ParalellsSQL/README.md

 # Automatic detection of Parallels VM

 ## Detect Parallels VM and choose which type of SQL Version.
 Automatic switch between LocalDB and Docker SQL.
-G